DanielCasti11o/DanielCasti11o/README.md

 ## <img src="https://upload.wikimedia.org/wikipedia/commons/8/8d/42_Logo.svg" alt="42 Logo" width="150"> Projects

-Some of the projects I've worked on so far include:
+## Some of the Projects I've Worked On So Far

 - **Pipex**: Simulating the behavior of shell pipes.
 - **FDF**: Visualizing wireframe models with 3D projections.